Topl/BramblSc-docs/docs/Overview/Glossary.md

 ### Slot

 A Topl blockchain network measures times in units called _slots_.
-At most one node is authorized to create aa block in each slot.
+At most one node is authorized to create a block in each slot.

 The duration of a slot is currently determined by the configuration of bifrost nodes in the chain.
 Node that are